 The life of Dr. Salam is not properly explained by Ahmadiyya sources.
 In this essay, we will present the proper data and leave it to the readers to draw their own conclusions.
 However, you will notice that during the life of Dr. Salam, he never allowed anyone to mention his second wife and those circumstances.
 Dr. Salaam had allegiance to his cult-like religion and he respected the religion of his father.
 IMHO, he was an Atheist, however, out of respect for his family, he supported Ahmadiyya as much as he could.
-However, he never had the courage to attempt to solve the dogmatic irregularities of the Ahmadiyya religion, like Yus Asaf.
+However, he never had the courage to attempt to solve the dogmatic irregularities of the Ahmadiyya religion, like Yus Asaf and the eclipses.

 Singh, Jagjit.
 Abdus Salam (1992).

 Ghani, Abdul (1982).
 “Science Advisor to the President (1960–1974)”.
 Abdus Salam: a Nobel laureate from a Muslim country : a biographical sketch.